-- 1. Determines the order in which to repair tables if they have referential relationships. - 2.
-Creates a shadow replicate with the source server and target server as participants.
+1. Determines the order in which to repair tables if they have referential relationships.

+- 2. Creates a shadow replicate with the source server and target server as participants.
 The conflict resolution rule for the shadow replicate is always apply. - 3.
-Performs an index scan using the primary key index at both the source server and the target server to create a checksum and identify inconsistent rows. - 4.
-Replicates inconsistent rows from the source server to the target server by performing a dummy update of the source server, which might result in increase logging activity. - 5.
-Runs a check to determine if any rows remain inconsistent.
+Performs an index scan on the replication key index at both the source server and the target server to create a checksum and identify inconsistent rows. - 4.
+Replicates inconsistent rows from the source server to the target server by doing a dummy update of the source server, which might result in increased logging activity.
+Rows are not replicated to participants that include the S option in the participant definition because those participants only send data. - 5.
+Runs a check to determine whether any rows remain inconsistent.
 Rows can be temporarily inconsistent if not all transactions are complete on the target server. - 6.
 If any rows are inconsistent, reruns the check for up to five seconds, or for up to the number of seconds specified by the --inprogress option. - 7.
 Deletes the shadow replicate. - 8.
 Repeats steps 2 through 7 for each replicate in the replicate set. - 9.
 Displays the consistency report.